Insurance Deductibles: Types, Calculations, and When They're Misapplied

 Wind and Hurricane Percentage Deductibles

 In coastal and hurricane-prone states — Florida, Texas, Louisiana, the Carolinas, and others — wind or hurricane deductibles of 2% to 10% of the dwelling value are common.
-These function the same way as earthquake percentage deductibles: the deductible is calculated as a percentage of Coverage A, and the policyholder absorbs that amount before the carrier pays anything.
+These function the same way as earthquake percentage deductibles: the deductible is calculated as a percentage of the dwelling limit, and the policyholder absorbs that amount before the carrier pays anything.

 California does not typically use wind or hurricane percentage deductibles.
 Standard California homeowner policies cover wind damage under the flat dollar deductible that applies to all non-excluded perils.
 However, if you own property in a hurricane-prone state, pay close attention to the deductible structure.
 A 5% wind deductible on a $500,000 home means $25,000 out of pocket before the carrier pays a dollar — and that amount can be surprising to policyholders who are accustomed to a $1,000 or $2,500 flat deductible for other losses.